Kim You-jung: 2003–2011: Beginnings as a child model and actress

+Kim debuted as a model for a confectionery brand at the age of four.
+After her acting debut when she was four, she quickly became one of the most in-demand child actresses in Korea.
+By the time she was a fifth grader, Kim had already appeared in 13 television dramas and 15 films.

-In 2008, she received her first acting award as "Best Child Actress" for action-adventure series Iljimae and historical drama Painter of the Wind.
+In 2008, she received her first acting award as Best Child Actress for action-adventure series Iljimae and historical drama Painter of the Wind.
 This was followed by acclaimed performances in Dong Yi (2010) and Flames of Desire (2010).
 Grudge: The Revolt of Gumiho (2010) marked Kim's first major role that wasn't the childhood counterpart of the female protagonist.